Why use Language Connections?

 Certification, a signed certificate of accuracy accompanying a translation, is our signed claim stating that we stand behind the translation.

 Notarization, an additional service, adds a notary’s signature as an official witness to the signing of the certificate.
 Unlike a number of other countries, the US does not have an official, government recognized, certification for translators.
-Notarization of a certificate is the closest approximation, and is accepted almost all cases.
+Notarization of a certificate is the closest approximation, and is accepted almost in all cases.
 Once we know a bit about your project, we may be able to help you decide which is best.

 How much will my translation cost?